 1990 First Baptist Church of St. Petersburg leaves its downtown location and moves to Gandy Boulevard.
 St. Peter's Cathedral buys the old Baptist property, which includes the church and educational building, for $1-million.

-1994 Former Baptist sanctuary designated local historic landmark.
+1994: The former Baptist sanctuary is designated a local historic landmark.

-2001 St. Peter's seeks permission from St. Petersburg Historic Preservation Commission to tear down the historic church.
+2001: St. Peter's seeks permission from the St. Petersburg Historic Preservation Commission to tear down the historic church.
 Preservationists oppose the proposal.
 The request is denied twice.
-Later that year, St. Peter's wins the support of Mayor Rick Baker and the council agrees to let the cathedral demolish the old sanctuary, provided it can show it has the money for any new construction.
+Later that year, St. Peter's wins the support of Mayor Rick Baker, and the City Council agrees to let the cathedral demolish the old sanctuary, provided it can show it has the money for any new construction.
 It is given until December 2004 to raise the money.

-2004 City Council grants a one-year extension to the demolition permit, if the cathedral agrees to preserve the Baptist church facade.
+2004: The City Council grants a one-year extension to the demolition permit if the cathedral agrees to preserve the church's facade.

-2005 St. Peter's signs a contract with a developer to build a condominium tower and parking garage on property that includes the old Baptist sanctuary.
+2005: St. Peter's signs a contract with a developer to build a condominium tower and a parking garage on property that includes the old Baptist sanctuary.

-2006 The plan hits a stumbling block when the city's Environmental Development Commission says the six-level garage must be enclosed, which will cost more money.
+2006: The plan hits a stumbling block when the city's Environmental Development Commission says the six-level garage must be enclosed, which would cost more money.

-2007 In December, the cathedral begins demolition of some of its buildings for new offices, fellowship and meeting space.
+2007: In December, the cathedral begins demolition of some of its buildings for new offices and fellowship and meeting space.